Greek socialist party leader dies at 57 after battle with cancer | Politics

 - Greece

+The death of Gennimata, who was to turn 57 next month, was announced by the Evangelismos hospital where she had been receiving treatment since Oct.
+12. Prime Minister Kyriakos Mitsotakis was shocked to learn of Gennimata's death, and a day of national mourning was declared for Wednesday, when her funeral will be held, his office said.

-Greek Prime Minister Kyriakos Mitsotakis was 'shocked' to learn of Gennimata's death, his office said in a statement.
-Mitsotakis, who arrived in Saudi Arabia on a two-day visit on Monday, would be changing his schedule and returning to Greece on Tuesday evening, his office said.
-A tour of Greek islands scheduled for Wednesday and Thursday was also cancelled.
+Mitsotakis, who arrived in Saudi Arabia on a two-day visit on Monday, will be changing his schedule to return to Greece on Tuesday evening, it said.
+His planned tour of Greek islands scheduled for Wednesday and Thursday was also cancelled.
+"Fofi was a fighter, battling against the health issues she faced with dignity," Mitsotakis said in a statement.
+"She became a symbol of courage for all women, and all men, who are sorely tested by serious illness."

+Gennimata had her first cancer diagnosis in 2008.
+Tributes from across the political spectrum poured in for Gennimata, who had been making public appearances until shortly before being hospitalised.

+White roses were left at her seat in parliament as lawmakers observed a minute's silence.
+Gennimata was elected leader of the former ruling PASOK party in 2015, and in 2017 was appointed president of the Movement for Change, a coalition of centre-left parties that was formed around PASOK.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)